Aran Fawddwy

-Aran Fawddwy is a mountain in southern Snowdonia, Wales, United Kingdom.
+Aran Fawddwy is a mountain in southern Snowdonia, Wales.
 It is the highest point (county top) of the historic county of Merionethshire (for local government purposes, it lies within the current council area of Gwynedd).
 It is the highest peak in the Aran mountain range, the only peak in Wales outside North Snowdonia above 900m, and higher than anywhere in the United Kingdom south of Northern Snowdonia.
-The nearest small settlements to the mountain are Dinas Mawddwy to the south, Llanymawddwy to the southeast, Llanuwchllyn on the shores of Bala Lake to the north, and Rhydymain to the west.
+The nearest small settlements to the mountain are Dinas Mawddwy to the south, Llanymawddwy to the southeast, Llanuwchllyn on the shores of Llyn Tegid (Bala Lake) to the north, and Rhydymain to the west.

 The nearest settlements with around 2,000 people are Bala and Dolgellau.
 On the eastern slopes of Aran Fawddwy is the small lake named Creiglyn Dyfi, the source of the River Dyfi.
 Its sister peak is Aran Benllyn at 885 m.
 There is also a middle peak: Erw y Ddafad-ddu.